reid/node-jslint/README.md

 * `default` is the normal output mode (omit the `--output` argument to use this also)
-* `simple` is a simple one-line output suitable for integration with Flymake
 * `xml` is JUnit XML-style output suitable for integration with Hudson or other CI tools
 * `java` is Java-style reporting for integration with Java tools that don't support JUnit.
+This is a one-line format suitable for Emacs Flymake.

 ## License